-“Soon boss man know, I pregnant.
-He, bring a doctor.
-Doctor, he come… Chinese doctor, he come to take baby out but doctor, he say no, too late.
+“Soon boss man, know, I pregnant.
+Doctor come…, Chinese doctor, he come to take baby out but doctor, he say no, too late.
 No can take baby out.
 Rickie born, China boss man, he, say, give baby away!
 No, I say, I love him.
 I say kill me.
 I say give away, I kill me, I kill someone if baby take away.
 Boss man let Rickie stay.
 Rickie, me, we live in little room.
 There are six little rooms, six girls.
-We all Pinay except one Burma girl.
-They love Rickie but Rickie he, cry, boss man, get angry when Rickie cry."
+We all Pinay except one, a Burma girl.
+They love Rickie but Rickie he, cry, boss man get angry when Rickie cry."

 She stuttered stopped.
 Stunned I reached over and hugged her, openly crying.

 "Mom, please, please Mom, let it all out.
 Let me help carry what happened to you.
 Oh God Mom, I love you!"

 My words too were between sobs.
 After a pause, she began again to ease the secret burden she carried in life.
 I was eager to help lift it off her by listening.